 20/20/20 Film Program FAQs

-Q: What does the 20-week sequence look like?
+Q: What does the two-semester sequence look like?
 How is it broken down?

-In July, the training is synthesized, focused, and put into practice.
-From July 7-27, for twenty days, at Stony Brook Southampton Production Boot Camp students will work from the scripts they have developed ¾ whether narratives, webisodes, or documentaries.
-Students will also attend master classes and workshops; schedule, shoot, and edit a short film; as well as devise a distribution and marketing plan.
+In January, the training is synthesized, focused, and put into practice.
+From January through May, at Stony Brook Manhattan Production Boot Camp Writer/Directors will work from the scripts they have developed -- whether narratives, webisodes, or documentaries.
+Students will produce the short film they completed in Fall.
 To make the experience truly immersive, everyone crews on each other’s productions.
-The 20 days culminate in a screening.
-Southampton residency is required for July –dorm living optional.
+The semester culminates in a screening.
+(Producers, upon instructor approval, have the opportunity to produce a Writer/Directors short film or develop their own).

-Students will leave this second half of the course sequence with a completed short film and a distribution and marketing plan.
+Students will leave this second half of the course sequence with a completed short film.

 Q: How might I qualify for Financial Aid?